ian0422my/my-jekyll/_posts/2021-09-28-cryptography.markdown

 ## Summary

-* openssl - software librar
+* openssl - software library
-* certutil(windows only) - can be used to inspect certificate
+* certutil(windows only) - can be used to inspect certificate (windows only)

 | Type     | acronym          | name                                                                                | desc                                                                                                                                                                                                       |
 | :------- | :--------------- | :---------------------------------------------------------------------------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |